HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 Content cell 1 | Content cell 2
 Content column 1 | Content column 2

 However, if you don't want the default formatting with lines around the cells, you can use HTML instead.

 NOTE: some aspects of tables, such as their default width, may be set by the CSS of the theme that's styling the page.
-For example, the CSS for the page theme on this website sets table widths to 100% of the page width.
-That won't be the case for an unstyled web page.
+For example, the CSS for the page theme on this website sets table widths to 100% of the page width, which is how it appears above.
+That won't be the case if you use the same code in an unstyled web page.

 ```
 <table style="border: none; width: unset">